Possible Complications and Side Effects of Having an Abortion

 - Retaining fetal tissue (1%)

 - Extramural delivery (delivery of fetus due to dilation before the surgery)

 Induction abortions involve taking medication to induce labor.
 The process may take 24 to 72 hours, requiring a hospital stay.
 For more information on abortions by induction, go to Induction Abortion.

-Induction abortion means undergoing the physical strain of a complete birth, including contractions and the risk of birthing complications.
+- Abortion via Induction means undergoing the physical strain of a complete birth, including contractions and the risk of birthing complications.

 - Six percent of induction abortions require surgery after the delivery because of a retained placenta.

 - During the postpartum period, several weeks of bed rest may be necessary for the body to readjust hormonally to a non-pregnant state.
 In addition, breast milk may come in, requiring lactation-suppressing medication.

 For more information, go to:

 While this article hopefully provided you with the information you were looking for, your search likely goes much deeper.
 So many unanswered questions are probably running through your mind: Why me?
 What now?